 The new Strachan and Co cache discovered in 2003

 We were reliably advised in January 2004 that more S&Co tokens numbering in their thousands, but not being part of the original stock counted by Balson, are now being sold by a policeman in southern Natal.
 Their average condition is graded as "F" - ie not as good as the coins counted by Balson.
 This could be as a result of poor storage conditions over an extended period.
 We know that these tokens are not part of the initial count as 10 "MH" tokens were found by well-known token coin enthusiast, Allyn Jacobs, among over 500 two shilling pieces.
-Balson had earlier removed all the MH pieces during his count of the tokens held at the Umzimkulu store.
-It is quite clear that these large numbers of tokens are part of an additional cache of S&Co tokens - quite possibly once stored at another of the Strachan and Co stores.
+Balson had earlier removed all the MH pieces during his count of the tokens held at the Umzimkhulu store.
+It is quite clear that these large numbers of tokens are part of an additional cache of S&Co tokens - Balson now suggests that these coins probably have a very special history.
+Take this link for more.

 In his email of 28th February 2004 Allyn Jacobs reports the cache is made up as follows: